GSA/digitalgov.gov/content/posts/2014-10-02-no-more-beta-in-congress-govs-responsive-website.md

 [Congress.gov](https://www.congress.gov/) ushered in the new fiscal year by [removing the beta label from its URL two years after it launched.](http://blogs.gov.gov/law/2014/09/congress-gov-removing-the-beta-label-and-new-enhancements/) During this period, the Library of Congress not only extensively tested how the site would display on any device, but in a series of releases and enhancements, completely transformed the ability to find legislative information as the successor to THOMAS.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-284-congressdotgov-multiple-devices.jpg" alt="The new Congress.gov responsive design website as seen on an iPad" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-284-congressdotgov-multiple-devices.jpg" alt="The new Congress.gov responsive design website as seen on an iPad" %}

 With Congress.gov you can now find information via: